 Ok, but if God is so loving and just, why would He order the sacrificing of millions of innocent animals?
 Again, God required a death to point to the death of Christ.
 God required the animal to be spotless and perfect because Jesus was going to live a life of perfect love and obedience to God.

 God didn’t have the people just throw these animals out, either.
 The sacrifices were used as food for the priests (Leviticus 6:26).
 God prescribed how everything would have a purpose, and nothing would be wasted.
-Think of it more like how the American Indians would use the entire buffalo and waste nothing, in contrast to the white man, who would just take some of it and leave the rest to rot.
+Think of it more like how the American Indians would use the entire buffalo and waste nothing, in contrast to the colonists and pioneers, who would just take some of it and leave the rest to rot.

 This kind of change is impossible for us to do by ourselves.
 We all define good and evil so differently.
 We struggle to uphold even our own definitions of right and wrong.
 We will advocate for good one day, but the next day indulge our selfish desires.
 We lie to others and we lie to ourselves.
 We have a confused morality within us because we are confused about the true definitions of good and evil.

 But God says that He will come to us.
 He says that He will forgive us (John 3:16).
 He says that He will replace our selfish hearts with hearts of love (Ezekiel 36:26).
 He will make us His dwelling place (1 Corinthians 3:16).
 He will cleanse us from our sins and wickedness (1 John 8:9).
 He will put in our hearts the true definition of good and evil (Psalm 119:11).
 He promises to transform us from the inside out if we stay connected to Him (John 15:9, 10).